Clyde McPhatter: Death

 McPhatter returned to the U.S. in 1970, making a few appearances in rock-and-roll revival tours, but lived mostly as a recluse.
 Hopes for a major comeback with a Decca album were crushed on June 13, 1972, when he died in his sleep at the age of 39, of complications of heart, liver, and kidney disease, brought on by alcohol abuse – behavior fueled by a failed career and resentment he harbored towards the fans he felt deserted him.
 In his interview with journalist Marcia Vance, McPhatter said, "I have no fans."
-He died at 1165 East 229th Street, in the Bronx, New York, where he had been living with Bertha M. Reid.
-They were traveling together as he tried to make a comeback.

 McPhatter was a resident of Teaneck, New Jersey, at the time of his death.
 He was buried at George Washington Memorial Park in Paramus, New Jersey.
 At the time of his death, Clyde McPhatter had one daughter, Deborah L. McPhatter, born in April 1953.
 Ruth Brown acknowledged in her later years that McPhatter was the father of her son Ronald, born in 1954.
 Ron now tours with his own group named after his father – Clyde McPhatter's Drifters.